sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 ## 10. Troubleshooting

 We have to start with a few assumptions before diagnosing.
-Don't make too any changes before knowing exactly where the baseline is.
+Don't make too many changes before knowing exactly where the baseline is.
 Ask yourself:
 - Electrical issues?
 Is my car properly grounded?
 Is my battery charged?
 Is my alternator okay?
 Am I getting spark?
 - Do I have air leaks?
 - Do I have fuel leaks?
 - Do I have compression?
 - Is my engine timed properly?

-This goes inline with the five elements needed to start and keep a car running:
+This goes in line with the five elements needed to start and keep a car running:
-- Spark
+1. Spark
-- Air
+2. Air
-- Fuel
+3. Fuel
-- Compression
+4. Compression
-- Timing
+5. Timing

 Further down the line when we want to keep the car driving healthy, also ask yourself:
 - Is my engine healthy?
 Compression, valves, timing, are they all ok?
 - Have enough fluids?
 Oil, coolant, gas

 Is there a hissing noise when you use the starter?
-- Check for vacuum leaks.
-The hissing could be the air coming in through a small hole or leak.
+- **Check for vacuum leaks.** The hissing could be the air coming in through a small hole or leak.
 This is known as unmetered air.
 While we do want more air for the engine to create more power, unmetered air is unaccounted for and will through your AFR out of balance.
 Let's start the car on a good note.

 Car starts, then die, then starts again?
 - This could be because of several issues.
 Fueling, air leaks, alternator failing, cold engine, etc. You need to start broader and look at the five elements.
+Narrow down which system is failing then reference those issues as your new starting point.

 Cranking, but takes a while to start the car?
+- To cold start a carb engine, floor the gas pedal for 3-5 seconds on the first crank, this will get more fuel into the bowls to start the car.
+As the starter engages, the vacuum will suck up the air-fuel mixture, starting the car.
+- **Fuel pressure is too low.** Make sure your fuel pump is working as intended.
+The pump should run for 3 seconds when turning on the car, this is also known as priming.
+If you don't hear it, check your fuse, relay, and physical connections.
+Clogged fuel filters, bad gauges, and hose kinks may diminish your fuel pressure.
+- **Fuel flow is too low.** While unlikely, make sure that the aftermarket fuel pump you chose it suitable to flow enough fuel for your car.
+Check out https://deatschwerks.com/pages/fuel-pump-calculator.
+For gasoline engines, take your horsepower (HP) and divide it by 0.6.
-- Your AFR mixture is too lean.
-Your engine is cold and needs more fuel to start a combustion cycle.
+- **Your AFR mixture is too lean.** Your engine is cold and needs more fuel to start a combustion cycle.
 Let the car cool down then try to start the car with starter fluid.
 If it starts normally, let the car warm up, then adjust your AFR.

-After letting the car warm up, I turn off the car, but the engine violenty spins over again before stopping completely!
+After letting the car warm up, I turn off the car, but the engine violently spins over again before stopping completely!
-- This is called dieseling.
-Diesel engines work with heat and compression and do not use spark for ignition.
+- **This is called dieseling.** Diesel engines work with heat and compression and do not use spark for ignition.
 When you turn off the car, there is leftover air and fuel in the combustion chambers, hence a short-term turnover until the engine depletes the leftover fuel.
 It's not only dangerous and unhealthy for your engine, but it's very annoying.

 Challenge your assumptions, challenge your answers.
 Every setup is different in this conversion and you are the most aware of what changes were made to the car.
 The problem can always be solved with enough money.